How Long Do Chia Seeds Last After Expiration Date

 In conclusion, chia seeds can still be safe to eat after the expiration date if stored properly and show no signs of spoilage.
 By following the storage tips mentioned in this post and being mindful of any changes in the seeds' appearance or smell, you can enjoy the nutritional benefits of chia seeds even past their expiration date.
 Remember, when in doubt, it's always best to err on the side of caution and discard any chia seeds that appear spoiled.

 Whether you sprinkle them on your yogurt, blend them into smoothies, or use them in baking, chia seeds are a versatile and nutritious addition to your diet.
-By understanding how to store and assess the quality of chia seeds, you can make the most of this tiny superfood in your culinary creations.
+By understanding how to store and assess the quality of chia seeds, you can make the most of this tiny nutrient-containing food in your culinary creations.
+So the next time you find a forgotten bag in your pantry, don’t panic!
+Just remember to give it a quick inspection, and you might be able to enjoy its benefits for a bit longer.

 Authoritative Food Safety References